junxit/us-congress-bills-113/bill.md

 legis-num: H.J.
 RES.
 59
 congress: 113th CONGRESS
 session: 1st Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.J.
 RES.
 59

-> Making continuing appropriations for fiscal year 2014, and for other purposes.
+That the resolution from the House of Representatives (H.J.
+Res.
+59) entitled “Joint resolution making continuing appropriations for fiscal year 2014, and for other purposes.”, do pass with the following

-That the following sums are hereby appropriated, out of any money in the Treasury not otherwise appropriated, and out of applicable corporate or other revenues, receipts, and funds, for the several departments, agencies, corporations, and other organizational units of Government for fiscal year 2014, and for other purposes, namely:
+*Strike all after the first word and insert the following:*

 ## § 101.

 - **(a)** Such amounts as may be necessary, at a rate for operations as provided in the applicable appropriations Acts for fiscal year 2013 and under the authority and conditions provided in such Acts, for continuing projects or activities (including the costs of direct loans and loan guarantees) that are not otherwise specifically provided for in this joint resolution, that were conducted in fiscal year 2013, and for which appropriations, funds, or other authority were made available in the following appropriations Acts:
-  - **(1)** The Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act, 2013 (division A of Public Law 113–6).
+  - **(1)** The Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act, 2013 (division A of Public Law 113–6), except section 735.
   - **(2)** The Commerce, Justice, Science, and Related Agencies Appropriations Act, 2013 (division B of Public Law 113–6).
   - **(3)** The Department of Defense Appropriations Act, 2013 (division C of Public Law 113–6).
   - **(4)** The Department of Homeland Security Appropriations Act, 2013 (division D of Public Law 113–6).